The effects of electron correlation and the Breit interaction on one- and two-electron one-photon transitions in double K hole states of He-like ions ($10\!\leq\!Z\!\leq\!47$): Electron correlation model and calculation strategy

 \section{Electron correlation model and calculation strategy}

 The electron correlation effects are taken into account by choosing an appropriate electron correlation model.
 The correlation model used in the present calculation is similar to the model used by Kadrekar and Natarajan \cite{PhysRevA.84.062506}.
 The major electron correlation effects can be captured by including the CSFs, which were formed by allowing single and double (SD) excitations from the interested reference configurations to some virtual orbital space.
 The configuration space was extended by increasing the active orbital set layer by layer to study the correlation contributions.
 Generally, the zero-order Dirac-Fock (DF) wave functions were first generated from the reference configurations of He-like ions in EOL mode for the initial and final states.
 In the EOL method, the radial wave functions and the mixing coefficients are determined by optimizing the energy functional, which is the weighted sum of the selected eigenstates.
 For a double K hole state, the minimum basis (MB) was generated by considering limited expansion and allowing SD substitutions of electrons from the reference configurations.
 Since this procedure results in better optimized wave functions than the DF functions, all the examinations of the correlation effects here are carried out with respect to the MB.
-Then, the active space was expanded to the first layer, i.e. $n=3, l=2$ (\{\textit{n}3\textit{l}2\}) virtual orbitals and all the newly added orbital functions were optimized while the $1s$, $2s$ and $2p$ orbitals were kept fixed from the MB.
+Then, the active space was expanded to the first layer, i.e. $n=3, l=2$ (\{\textit{n}3\textit{l}2\}) virtual orbitals and all the newly added orbital functions were optimized while the $1s$, $2s$, and $2p$ orbitals were kept fixed from the MB.
 These steps were repeated, increasing the virtual orbitals to ensure that the eigenenergy and wave function converged.
-To ensure the stability of the numeric data and reduce the calculation time, only the newly added layer was optimized at each step and the previous calculated orbits were all kept frozen.
+To ensure the stability of the numeric data and reduce the calculation time, only the newly added layer was optimized at each step and the previously calculated orbits were all kept frozen.
 As the virtual orbitals increased, the number of CSFs increased rapidly.
-In order to keep the calculation manageable, the principle quantum number of the virtual orbitals was limited to $n=6$.
+In this method, the electrons from the occupied orbitals are excited to unoccupied orbitals in the active space.
+Since the orbitals with the same principal quantum number n have similar energies, the active set is expanded in layers of n and the \{nl\} set includes all the orbitals with l=0 to n-1.
+However, our calculations show that higher l values contribute very little.
+So, the present work was restricted to n=1 to 6 and l=0 to 3 to keep the calculation traceable and manageable.